 Glen Island Beach, Bronx Border/New Rochelle

-This spot was a true adventure to reach and receives an honorable mention, no doubt.
+This spot was a true adventure to reach.
 I want to start off by saying this is a Private Beach, accessible only to residents of the region surrounding the island – the team working there was kind enough to let me snoop around and show you lovely folks the beauty of this secret gem!

 The parks are plentiful, the shops and restaurants are mostly local and very cool and as a cherry on top, you have access to Glen Island.

 On this island, there is not only the beach but an established yachting club that hosts elaborate parties, an incredibly fun crew of folks worth becoming a part of if you’re in a stage of your life where you’ve personally outgrown the city vibe and yearn to slow it way down.